bernalvarela/customerservice/README.md

 * To run the application we to run:
   * `./mvnw spring-boot:run` This command will launch the service in the port 8080.

-The operations and the body content are defined in the [openapi](src%2Fmain%2Fresources%2Fapi.yml) file.
+The operations and the body content are defined in the [swagger](http://localhost:8080/swagger-ui.html) url.

 ## TODO: